iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Never even got to create an account due to it kept reloading and clearing EVERYTHING I had already entered out.
 If I could give NO stars I would!
 I DEFINITELY DON'T RECOMMEND!<br> :date: __2020-12-03 07:42:07__

 > I created an account and verified my email and your app is saying my user name and password are invalid.
 This app is useless.<br> :date: __2020-11-30 16:13:04__

-> Their automated system didn't take my insurance, and I was charged the full amount.
-I called 3 weeks before my card was to be charged, and they opened a ticket but it wasn't resolved in time, so I have to pay the full amount and follow up on my own to make sure I get my credit.
-Also, the doctor was nice and helpful, but the medicine he prescribed didn't work and I was unable to contact the doctor who prescribed it when my prescription was over and I still had the present health issue.<br> :date: __2020-11-24 17:17:13__

-> Crashes before i even have a chance to create an account.<br> :date: __2020-11-20 22:09:55__

-> Disconnected, would not connect me with a physician<br> :date: __2020-11-19 14:49:15__

-> So when are you gonna support android tablets?
-Been told it's coming soon for 2 years!
-Your providers have a tablet app, your competitors have a tablet app.
-Seriously as a dev myself it's not hard<br> :date: __2020-11-18 15:16:07__

-> This app is terrible.
-I can't even get passed the part where i put in my insurance.
-Just takes me to a blank page.
-Its even worse through the BCBSTX app.<br> :date: __2020-11-17 23:57:07__